 - Maxima, another frequently updated alternative to MATLAB.
 It's based on Macsyma, a "legendary computer algebra system" developed at MIT in the 1960s, can be compiled on Linux, Mac OS X, and Windows, and is available under GPLv2.

 - SymPy, another BSD-licensed Python library for symbolic mathematics.
-It can be installed on any computer running Python 2.7 or above.
+It can be installed on any computer running Python.
 It aims to become a full computer algebra system; has an active development community with regular releases; and is used in many other projects (including SageMath, above).

 Have you used any of these or other tools as alternatives to MATLAB?
 Which one do you prefer and why?
 Let us know in the comments below.